8 Ways to Improve Your Cycling Endurance as a Beginner

 2. For long rides over 90-120min eat 30g of carbs per hour of riding.

-3. For interval workouts aim for 60-90 grams of carbs per hour of riding.
+3. For interval workouts aim for 60-90 grams of carbs per hour of riding by using multiple sugars.

-One thing to keep in mind with carbs is that you need to find your sweet spot of how many carbs you can consume per hour.
+One thing to keep in mind with carbs, though, is that you need to find your sweet spot of how many carbs you can consume per hour.
 It’s individual.

 And if you go over 60 grams of carbs then make sure to use a 2:1 glucose-to-fructose ratio because our body is only able to absorb 60 grams of glucose per hour and fructose takes a different transport pathway.